vbrazo/interview-archives/README.md

 - Expectations?
 Motivations?
 - What are your biggest weaknesses and strengths?
 - Tell me a situation that you demonstrated to be a team player
+- Why do you want to move to Vancouver?
+- Peer Review/Pair Programming.
+Do you know what it’s?
+- Where do you see yourself in the next few years?
+- What is your preferred way to learn new things?
+- What do you value the most in a company?
+- How do you deal with issues/problems/not knowing how to accomplish something?

+## Project Retrospective

+- Tell me about a project that you are most proud of:
+  - What made this project technically interesting or complex?
+  - How did you set up your team for success with this project?
+  - Were there any conflicts during the project?
+How did you resolve them?
+  - What was the outcome of the project?

 ## Full Stack Development